 Questioning your body image beliefs

-Because we’re on autopilot, it’s easy to live with thoughts and behaviors that really aren’t true for us, and that doesn’t actually work for who we truly are.
-But because of that past conditioning, we don’t think to question the thoughts and behaviors.
+Because we’re on autopilot, it’s easy to live with thoughts and behaviors that really aren’t true for us, and that don’t actually work for who we truly are.
+But because of that past conditioning, we don’t think to question our thoughts and behaviors.
 We simply keep moving forward each day on autopilot, never realizing that we have greater choices and control of our life.

 Look at the true beauty around you